wangmy02/CLD-Net/README.md

 The train/test/validation split for Endovis dataset used in our works is defined in the  `splits/endovis`  folder.
 ### Data structure
 The directory of dataset structure is shown as follows:
-The directory of dataset structure is shown as follows:
 ```
 /path/to/endovis\_data/
   dataset1/